rdeneau/formation-fsharp/en/fsharp-training-13-domain-workflows.md

   - If several domains need to access the same data source, we need to declare a separate instruction for each.
   - Example: `GetTranslations` is used by both *Partner* and *Translations*
   - But it's a contrived example because *Translations* should not be a domain on is own...
+- Solution #3 (domain projects) ensures these rules, \
+  as long as projects don't reference each other

 ---